-After all of my training recently, my lovely husband bought me a beautiful bouquet of Oriental lilies, which are my favourite flowers.
+After all of my training recently, my lovely husband bought me a beautiful bouquet of Oriental lilies.
+They are my favourite flowers and they smell gorgeous.

 On Saturday morning, I decided to go swimming instead of running.
 I’ve only been swimming with the Tri Club on a Saturday morning once before.
 That was a session during the Christmas break, so it was not necessarily the usual mix of people and Darryl gave me quite a lot of attention as I was clearly a different ability from everyone else who was there.
 As the swimming pool isn’t far from my house, I decided to cycle there, which was a nice start to the day.

 I think the turn out on Saturday was probably the usual mix of people.
 The first thing I noticed was that the ability level was much higher than the usual Lane 1 crew from Monday evenings.
 We had to count our strokes per length for 400m.
 I didn’t manage to keep this even for the 16 lengths, but it fluctuated between 21 and 26 for the section that I was counting.
 I think that when I’m not focussing on reaching at the end of each stroke then I don’t make as much effort as I should.

 We then moved onto my favourite part of the session: 200m of kicking.
 I like kicking as I don’t need to worry about breathing or what my arms are doing.
 I started as the last person in lane 1, but by the end of the 200m, I had passed all but one person.
 Unfortunately, we also had to do some backstroke and I failed to keep in a straight line, veering up into the wrong side of the lane, which made one of the ladies in the lane very angry – oops!